wren-lang/wren/doc/site/functions.markdown

       }
     }

-It's an error to call a function with fewer or more arguments than its parameter list expects.
+It's an error to call a function with fewer arguments than its parameter list expects.
+If you pass too *many* arguments, the extras are ignored.

 ## Returning values